300-276-Great Vocals

 Writer/Composer: Jay Livingston / Ray Evans (1957)

-One of the sweetest songs ever performed in a movie is this beautiful number by this bubbly, effervescent, expressive singer/actress.
+One of the sweetest, most memorable songs ever performed in a Movie is this beautiful number by this bubbly, effervescent, expressive singer / actress.
 She was a force in musicals, comedy and drama and world famous as a movie star and singer.
-The whimsical sweetness displayed here is unforgettable—she took this Pop song to number 1 right in the middle of the explosion of Rock and Roll in 1957, and it became the biggest seller by a female vocalist that year.
+The whimsical sweetness displayed here is unforgettable—she took this Pop song to number 1 right in the middle of the explosion of Rock and Roll in 1957, and it became the biggest selling record by a female vocalist that same year.
 And she sincerely sings the song from the first-person point of view, “Wish I knew that he knew what I’m dreamin’ of, / Tammy, Tammy, Tammy’s in love.”…Absolutely Beautiful and Poignant!